 GoDaddy and Namecheap are both excellent ICANN certified domain name registrars.
-In this Namecheap vs Godaddy guide, we’re going to be looking at a suite of services ranging from email hosting, web hosting, e-commerce and a domain name marketplace.
-Which one is best?
+In this Namecheap vs Godaddy comparison, we’re going to be looking at there services for domain names an hosting to determine which one is best.

 Why should you trust this comparison?